Aymalla/temporalio-mtls/temporal-mtls.md

 ### 2. Deploy and start Temporal Cluster

-After generating the certificates, now we can start up the temporal cluster using:
+After generating the certificates, we can now start up the temporal cluster using:
-- [***docker-compose.yml***](deployment/tls-simple/docker-compose.yml): contains the definition for cluster nodes and configurations.
+- [**docker-compose.yml**](deployment/tls-simple/docker-compose.yml): contains the definition for cluster nodes and configurations.
-- [***start-temporal.sh***](deployment/tls-simple/start-temporal.sh) : Script to set the environment variables and compose the cluster.
+- [**start-temporal.sh**](deployment/tls-simple/start-temporal.sh) : Script to set the environment variables and compose the cluster.

 ```yaml
  # docker-compose.yml